Asabeneh/30-Days-Of-Python/readme25-27.md

 Werkzeug==0.16.0
 (env) asabeneh@Asabeneh:~/Desktop/python_for_web$
 ```

-We created a project director named python_for_web.
-Inside the project we created a virtual environment *env* which could be any name but I prefer to call it *env*.
+We created a project director named python*for_web.
+Inside the project we created a virtual environment \_env* which could be any name but I prefer to call it _env_.
 Then we activated the virtual environment.
 We used pip freeze to check the installed packages in the project directory.
 The result of pip freeze was empty because a package was not installed yet.

 Now, let's create app.py file in the project directory and write the following code.
 The app.py file will be the main file in the project.
 The following code has flask module, os module.

+### Creating routes

 The home route.